 When asked to name a brand based on the keyword, the Test group was more successful in recalling the test brand than the Control group.
 Google highlighted that search ads showed a 6.6 point increase in raising brand awareness, i.e., 80%.

 According to a 2018 survey, when searching for products online, 35% of US consumers are turning to Google, which is one of the reasons Google Ads ranks among the top pay per click advertising platforms.

 However, the same source discovered that US online shoppers favor Amazon for product searches with 46.7% of them starting their product hunt on this platform.
-Other sources claim this percentage goes up to 50% of shoppers.
-Still, even though Amazon wins the battle in terms of product searches, Google users are quicker to purchase something after the research part, which usually happens within 20 days.
+Even though Amazon wins the battle in terms of product searches, Google users are quicker to purchase something after the research part, which usually happens within 20 days.
 The buying journey for Amazon users lasts almost 26 days.

 Based on PPC statistics that illustrate users’ preferences when it comes to ad sources, the highest percentage of users would click on a Google ad, while with Bing ads that probability is nearly ten times lower (6%).

 Not everyone uses Google for their advertising endeavors.
 Although Bing’s share of search queries in the US stands at 24.5%, the search engine still has a large user base.
 As ComScore reported, Microsoft sites have 208,795 unique visitors compared to Google’s 255,967.
 Unlike it is the case with Google PPC advertising, Bing is not that competitive.
 It has fewer users and searches but, in turn, CPCs on Bing are usually cheaper than the ones on Google.

 Apart from providing more affordable cost per click rates across numerous industries, one study showed that Bing Ads have better conversion rates too.
 According to the study, Bing Ads had a conversion rate of 10.39%, while Google Ads conversion rates stood at 8.65%.